tflowers15/galaxy-training-material/faqs/galaxy/histories_export_to_zenodo.md

 # References

-This FAQ is based on the following Galaxy News articles by David López:

 1. [InvenioRDM and Zenodo integration in Galaxy](https://galaxyproject.org/news/2024-05-03-inveniordm-integration/)
 2. [Updates to your InvenioRDM and Zenodo integration in Galaxy ](https://galaxyproject.org/news/2025-03-10-inveniordm-integration-update/)